eternalai-org/truly-open-ai/developer-guides/examples/decentralized-inference-api-deepseek-r1-bnb/README.md

 With Eternal AI's Decentralized Inference, everything is onchain-verifiable.

-Let's look at the onchain prompt transaction on Base Explorer.
+Let's look at the onchain prompt transaction on BNB Chain Explorer.
 You can verify that the prompt ran on DeepSeek R1.
 You can also verify the system prompt and the user prompt.

 https://bscscan.com/tx/0x65a7a21b5d8a3a7706206e214c93465d64b5e29222b6af976c08c879fa7fe4a8